 PENDLETON WOOLEN MILLS

-Pendleton Woolen Mills was my foundational textile experience in a professional setting.
-I designed woven dobby and jacquard fabrics for Pendleton’s exclusive line of home decor and apparel; my role spanned from design concept to commercialization.
-I managed the highly technical design and development of accessories, sportswear plaids (M/W), novelty weaves (W), and blankets/home decor.
+Pendleton Woolen Mills was a pivotal experience in my life with textiles.
+Post grad school, I designed woven dobby and jacquard fabrics for Pendleton’s exclusive line of home decor and apparel; my role spanned from design concept to commercialization.
+I managed the highly technical design and development of accessories, sportswear plaids, novelty weaves, and home decor.

 OBJECTIVES